ALLM4ADD: Unlocking the Capabilities of Audio Large Language Models for Audio Deepfake Detection: Experiments

 We compare our approach with a wide range of audio deepfake detection methods.
 For conventional pipeline methods, we consider different combinations of frond-end features and back-end classifiers.
 For frond-end features, we consider handcrafted features, linear frequency cepstral coefficients (LFCC) and two representative pre-trained self-supervised features: Wav2vec2.0 \citep{DBLP:conf/nips/BaevskiZMA20}, and Hubert \citep{DBLP:journals/taslp/HsuBTLSM21}.
 A brief introduction is provided below. \textbf{LFCC} features are derived using linear triangular filters.
 We apply a 50ms window size with a 20ms shift and extract features with 60 dimensions. \textbf{Wav2vec 2.0} \citep{DBLP:conf/nips/BaevskiZMA20} employs a convolutional encoder followed by a product quantization module to discretize audio waveform.
 Then, a portion of the quantized representations is masked and modeled using a contrastive loss. \textbf{HuBERT} \citep{DBLP:journals/taslp/HsuBTLSM21} clusters speech signals into discrete hidden units using the k-means algorithm, subsequently employing masked language modeling to predict these hidden units from masked audio segments.
 For brevity, these self-supervised features are denoted as \textbf{W2V} and \textbf{Hubert}, respectively.
 For back-end classifiers, we select GF \citep{DBLP:conf/odyssey/0037Y22} and LCNN \citep{DBLP:journals/tifs/WuHST18}. \textbf{GF} \citep{DBLP:conf/odyssey/0037Y22} consists of two simple linear layers and an average pooling operation. \textbf{LCNN} \citep{DBLP:journals/tifs/WuHST18} consists of convolutional and max-pooling layers with Max-FeatureMap (MFM) activation.

-For end-to-end models, we select five competitive methods that provide open-source code: RawNet2 \citep{DBLP:conf/icassp/Tak0TNEL21}, AASIST \citep{DBLP:journals/corr/abs-2110-01200}, RawGAT-ST \citep{DBLP:journals/corr/abs-2107-12710}, Rawformer \citep{DBLP:conf/icassp/LiuLWLZD23} and RawBMamba \citep{DBLP:journals/corr/abs-2406-06086}.
-Brief descriptions are provided below. \textbf{RawNet2} \citep{DBLP:conf/icassp/Tak0TNEL21} is a convolutional neural network operating directly on raw audio waveforms, utilizing residual blocks and Sinc-Layers \citep{DBLP:conf/slt/RavanelliB18} as band-pass filters for effective spoofed audio detection. \textbf{AASIST} \citep{DBLP:journals/corr/abs-2110-01200} employs a heterogeneous stacking graph attention layer to model artifacts across temporal and spectral segments. \textbf{RawGAT-ST} \citep{DBLP:journals/corr/abs-2107-12710} utilizes spectral and temporal sub-graphs integrated with a graph pooling strategy, effectively processing complex auditory environments. \textbf{Rawformer} \citep{DBLP:conf/icassp/LiuLWLZD23} integrates convolution layer and transformer to model local and global artefacts and relationship directly on raw audio. \textbf{RawBMamba} \citep{DBLP:journals/corr/abs-2406-06086} proposes an end-to-end bidirectional state space model to capture both short- and long-range discriminative information.
+For end-to-end models, we select five competitive methods that provide open-source code: RawNet2 \citep{DBLP:conf/icassp/Tak0TNEL21}, AASIST \citep{DBLP:journals/corr/abs-2110-01200}, RawGAT-ST \citep{DBLP:journals/corr/abs-2107-12710}, Rawformer \citep{DBLP:conf/icassp/LiuLWLZD23} and RawBMamba \citep{DBLP:journals/corr/abs-2406-06086}. \textbf{RawNet2} \citep{DBLP:conf/icassp/Tak0TNEL21} is a convolutional neural network operating directly on raw audio waveforms, utilizing residual blocks and Sinc-Layers \citep{DBLP:conf/slt/RavanelliB18} as band-pass filters for effective ADD. \textbf{AASIST} \citep{DBLP:journals/corr/abs-2110-01200} employs a heterogeneous stacking graph attention layer to model artifacts across temporal and spectral segments. \textbf{RawGAT-ST} \citep{DBLP:journals/corr/abs-2107-12710} utilizes spectral and temporal sub-graphs integrated with a graph pooling strategy, effectively processing complex auditory environments. \textbf{Rawformer} \citep{DBLP:conf/icassp/LiuLWLZD23} integrates convolution layer and transformer to model local and global artefacts and relationship directly on raw audio. \textbf{RawBMamba} \citep{DBLP:journals/corr/abs-2406-06086} proposes an end-to-end bidirectional state space model to capture both short- and long-range discriminative information.